Murt History, Family Crest & Coats of Arms

 Another 35 words (2 lines of text) are included under the topic Early Murt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Murt family to Ireland
+Migration of the Murt family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Murt name or one of its variants: Adam Mott, who arrived with his wife Sarah and five children in Boston in 1635; Nathaniel Mott, who arrived in New England in 1681; Peter Mott, who came to New York in 1711.